Bachelor's Degree Programme

 During the main phase (second-fourth year) the required subjects are evaluated annually by means of in between exams.
 The learning track is determined in close consultation with the principal subject teacher.

 A bachelor's diploma in music will be conferred on candidates who have successfully completed the vocal/instrumental principal study programmes.
-This also applies to the principal subjects of conducting and composition.
+This also applies to the principal subjects of arranging and theory of music.

 In addition to private lessons with the principal study teacher, lessons in ensemble playing are an essential part of the course.
 Students are offered ample opportunity to gain experience in a wide variety of ensembles, including trios with vocalist ot soloist, special groups related to the principal subject, latin, fusion and crossover groups, jazz choir and bigband.